-Oracle Entitlements Server secures access to application resources and software components (such as URLs, EJBs, and JSPs) as well as arbitrary business objects (such as customer accounts or patient records).
-Oracle Entitlements Server policies specify which users, groups, and/or roles can access application resources, allowing those roles to be dynamically resolved at runtime.
+Oracle Entitlements Server secures access to application resources and software components (such as URLs, EJBs, and JSPs) and to arbitrary business objects (such as customer accounts or patient records).
+Oracle Entitlements Server policies specify which users, groups, and roles can access application resources, allowing those roles to be dynamically resolved at run-time.

 Through a unique, flexible architecture, Oracle Entitlements Server can also evaluate specialized attributes to make further, more granular access control decisions.
-Oracle Entitlements Server's stand-alone administration service manages and distributes complex entitlements policies to policy decision and enforcement points.
+Oracle Entitlements Server's standalone administration service manages and distributes complex entitlements policies to policy decision and enforcement points.